andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 - __Single node__ - all components run on the same server, Good for testing and development, not well suited for production.
 - __Single head node, multiple workers__ - Typically has an etcd instance running on the head node with the API, scheduler, and controller-manager.
 - __Multiple head nodes with HA, multiple workers__ - This type of configuration adds more durability to the cluster.
 The API server is fronted by a load balancer, scheduler and controller-manager elect a leader (configured by flags). etcd can still run as a single node.
-- __HA etcd, HA head nodes, multiple workers__ - This is the most advanced and robust Kuberentes setup.  etcd would also run as a true cluster on nodes separate from th head nodes.
+- __HA etcd, HA head nodes, multiple workers__ - This is the most advanced and robust Kubernetes setup.  etcd would also run as a true cluster on nodes separate from th head nodes.

 A tool called Kubernetes Federation also offers high availability.
-It joins multiple clsuters together with a common cp to let resources move between clusters administrtively or due to failure.
+It joins multiple clusters together with a common cp to let resources move between clusters administratively or due to failure.
 It has some issues but there is hope [v2](https://github.com/kubernetes-sigs/kubefed) will be a better product.

 ### `systemd` unit file for Kubernetes